-Peel, core & quarter the Apples.
+Peel, core and quarter the Apples.
 Slice the quarters into 3.

-Place the prepared apples into a bowl & pour over the lemon juice, cornflour, sugar & cinnamon.
+Place the prepared apples into a bowl and pour over the lemon juice, cornflour, sugar and spices.
 Using clean hands toss the apples so that each piece is covered in the lemony, gooey mixture.

 Place the apple mixture onto the pastry base.

 Using a pastry brush, lightly brush the outside edge of the pastry with egg wash.

 Remove the 2nd pastry disc and roll out as before, ensuring when placed on top, the circle of pastry slightly overlaps the top of the pie.

 Using a sharp knife carefully trim the excess pastry.
 Then either using a fork or your forefinger and thumb, press the lid of the pastry to seal it around the rim to the bottom layer.

 Make a few snips in the top of the pastry, to allow any steam to escape.

 If you want to be creative, make leaves, berries, whatever you want to decorate the top of the pie, making sure you don’t cover the slits in the pastry up.

 Brush the top of the Amazing Apple Pie with egg wash and then sprinkle the Demerera Sugar over the top of the pie.
 This adds an extra crunch and very mild toffee flavour.
 Put the pie dish onto a baking sheet and place in a preheated oven.
 Bake for 50-60 minutes.
 The pie is cooked when it is a gorgeous golden colour, on top and underneath.